The healthcare system in Spain is ranked among the best in the world, and this helpful guide provides everything you need to know as an expat.

 Health centers in Spain tend to have around six GPs.
 You may not see the same doctor each time you visit, although in some centers you can book to see a specific doctor.
 There are also a number of specialist health centers providing specialist care in Spain.

-You can search for a health center in your local area on the Spanish Ministry of Health website.
+You can search for a health center in your local area through the Spanish Ministry of Health.

 You can take a prescription to any pharmacy (farmacia).
 Look for a shop with a large green cross sign outside.
 Pharmacies are usually open on Monday to Friday from 9.30am-2pm and 5pm-9.30pm, and Saturdays from 9.30am-2pm.
 There is usually a notice on the pharmacy window or door with details of the nearest 24-hour pharmacy (farmacia de guardia) – or you can find a list of pharmacies online.